t4ol1n/tif/examples/jaxws-jms/README.txt

 Usage
 ===============================================================================

+Note: Please read the parent README.txt first for general instructions regarding running examples.

 1) Building the Demo
 -------------------------------------------------------------------------------

-Using either UNIX or Windows:
+Using either UNIX or Windows, from the command line, run:

-    mvn install
+> mvn install

 2) Running the JMS Broker